Dysta/Planets/README.md

 # Planets

 Please read this document before playing.
 It is preferred to read it at [the github page](https://github.com/Dysta/Java-Project/blob/master/README.md).
+This is a licensed project, any reuse of our code should include a citation.

 ## Intro